Anil564246/Demo/README.md

 # Demo
-Test the number is Palindrome or not
+This is my first Git Repository